sovware/directorist/readme.txt

 👉 **Live Chat*:** Integrate private messaging system on your directory listing website that allows users to have a real-time private conversation with business owners.

 🔥 **Gutenberg Blocks:** Directorist offers 16 blocks/widgets for the Gutenberg editor, which is the default visual interface for editing WordPress posts and pages.
-Now, using Gutenberg, you can create and edit Directorist template pages like the add listing, all listing, search home, all locations, all categories and many others.
+Now, using Gutenberg, you can create and edit Directorist template pages like the add listing, all listing, search home, all locations, all categories, and many others.

 Let’s take a look at some of the core features that make this WordPress directory plugin exclusive from others available in the market:

 == CORE DIRECTORIST FEATURES AT A GLANCE ==

 * Compatible with all themes including popular ones such as Avada, Divi, Astra, and OceanWP.
-* CSV Bulk Importer (listing, category, location, tag, media etc.).
+* CSV Import/Export (listing, category, location, tag, media, etc.).
-* Highly-optimized and rocket-fast performance to ensure scalability.
+* Highly optimized and rocket-fast performance to ensure scalability.
 * 25+ Elementor Page Builder widgets.
 * Gutenberg support and 16 Gutenberg blocks.
-* Advanced search filters to narrow down and yield accurate search results and with addition of custom fields filter, elevate the search experience to a greater level.
+* Advanced search filters to narrow down and yield accurate search results and with the addition of custom fields filter, elevate the search experience to a greater level.
 * Front-end and Back-end listing submission.
 * Front-end user dashboard to manage listings.
 * Open Street Map and Google Map Integration.